LukeShortCloud/rootpages/src/openstack.rst

           $ cp /usr/share/instack-undercloud/undercloud.conf.sample ~/undercloud.conf

-   -  Common Undercloud configuration options:
+   -  Common Undercloud configuration options.
+If using an automated power management driver with Ironic, the IP address for the Undercloud's provisioning NIC must use the same network and broadcast domain.
+[37]

       -  enable\_\* = Enable or disable non-essential OpenStack services on the Undercloud.
       -  **dhcp\_{start\|end}** = The range of IP addresses to temporarily use for provisioning Overcloud nodes.
 This range is a limiting factor in how many nodes can be provisioned at once.